Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Hurricanes vs. Devils NHL Playoffs Second Round Game 5: Odds, total, moneyline and other Vegas lines

-Game 5 of the NHL Playoffs Second Round features the Carolina Hurricanes and the New Jersey Devils playing at 7:00 PM ET on Thursday, May 11 on TNT, SportsNet, CBC, and TVAS.
-The Hurricanes hold a 3-1 lead in the series.
-The Hurricanes are the favorite (-135) in this decisive matchup with the Devils (+115).
+On Thursday the New Jersey Devils go on the road to play the Carolina Hurricanes in Game 5 of the NHL Playoffs Second Round, starting at 7:00 PM ET on TNT, SportsNet, CBC, and TVAS.
+The Hurricanes have a 3-1 advantage in the series.
+The Hurricanes have -135 odds on the moneyline against the Devils (+115).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!